aimms/how-to/C_Other/104-using-email-client-library.rst

 Using the Email Client Library
 ==============================

-An overview and basic use of the Email Client library, including an example project.
+An overview of the Email Client library.

 ..
 Part 1